olliem36/missingAPElements/README.md

 Other notes
 ------

-As the algorithm needs to accomodate multiple missing items it uses a recursive private method `getMissingElements` to find the missing elements after the common difference has been found.
+As the algorithm needs to accommodate multiple missing items it uses a recursive private method `getMissingElements` to find the missing elements after the common difference has been found.

 The Technical Test Question
 ------